apache/activemq-artemis/docs/user-manual/en/last-value-queues.md

 ## Example

-See ? for an example which shows how last value queues are configured and used with JMS.
+See the [examples](examples.md) chapter for an example which shows how last value queues are configured and used with JMS.